Motivational Strategies for Going Back to School

 Dr. Vivian Wang emphasizes that keeping kids motivated is one of the keys to helping them succeed in school.
 Here are some of the tools she recommends for parents:

-• Remind your child of what they can look forward to at school: Help them identify what they like about school.
+Remind your child of what they can look forward to at school: help them identify what they like about school.
 Whether it’s the chance to see their friends or an item on the school lunch menu, these things can often get your child out the door.

-• Break goals and tasks down into small steps: Help your child stay confident by setting small, doable goals to accomplish one thing at a time.
+- Break goals and tasks down into small steps: help your child stay confident by setting small, doable goals to accomplish one thing at a time.
 If they want to make a new friend, their goal could be talking to one new person that day.
-Writing down a to-do list and crossing items off as they go can help your child recognize their progress and build momentum for the next task.
+You can also intersperse the smaller tasks with a fun activity as a reward.
 Watch this short clip on micro-tasking:

 Get the homework area ready